 Specify that the Maximum Transmit Power Level field is reserved within an Operating/Subband Sequence field for 6 GHz band.
 Since 6 GHz regulatory rules in some countries specify both PSD-EIRP and total EIRP regulatory limits, and different limits for different client device categories, this single field is insufficient to carry full maximum power level regulatory information.
 Note even if no Subband Triplet Sequence fields are included, the Operating/Subband Sequence field might be used to indicate a Coverage Class.
 (Also see TPE discussion below for signaling of power limits.)

-Regarding Transmit Power Envelope (TPE) element, this is used by an AP to indicate to STAs a Local Maximum Transmit Power; one usage of which is to meet mitigation requirements for a channel in a given regulatory domain (see 10.22.4 and 11.7.5).
+Regarding Transmit Power Envelope (TPE) element, this is used by an AP to indicate to STAs a (Local) Maximum Transmit Power; one usage of which is to meet mitigation requirements for a channel in a given regulatory domain (see 10.22.4 and 11.7.5).
 While the concept of a mitigation requirement is specific to certain bands and regulatory rules, the indicated power limits can be used to indicate (regulatory) power limits for any band.
 All 6 GHz HE STAs support the TPE element because they have both dot11VHTOptionImplemented and dot11SpectrumManagementRequired equal to true (see 26.17.2.1).
 At least one regulatory authority is defining 6 GHz regulatory limits for client devices that are based not only on (total) EIRP but also on EIRP PSD (Power Spectral Density) in dBm/MHz, and also in some cases depend on the client device category/type.
 To enable signaling of these limits using TPE element, the following modifications are proposed:

 Add a “unit interpretation” of PSD-EIRP (in dBm/MHz), in addition to the currently defined unit interpretation of (total) EIRP in dBm.